des1re10/CIP-XXXX-Three-Factor-Governance-Voting-System-for-Cardano/Three-Factor Governance Voting System for Cardano.md

 - The community desires an adjustment to the weighting curve

 ### 3. Holding Time Weighting as Multiplier (25%)
 The holding time factor serves as a crucial component in preventing manipulation and rewarding long-term engagement in the ecosystem.
-It acts as a multiplier for the total voting power, ensuring that:
+It acts as a multiplier specifically for the ADA holdings-based voting power, ensuring that:
-- Long-term holders receive proportionally more voting power
+- Long-term holders receive proportionally more influence over their ADA-based voting power
-- New wallets must demonstrate commitment before gaining full voting power
+- New wallets retain basic participation rights while having reduced ADA-based influence
-- The system naturally resists short-term manipulation attempts
+- The system naturally resists short-term manipulation attempts while remaining fair to legitimate transfers

 The holding time is calculated using the complete transaction history of each wallet:
 - Each transaction timestamp marks the start/end of a balance period